tarakc02/tarakc02.github.io/mathgames.md

 ---

 <h1>JUST WHATEVER</h1>
+- [Branch and bound using lazily evaluated lists](/branch-and-bound): Implementing a branch-and-bound solver for the knapsack problem using lazily evaluated lists, and comparing performance of different approximation algorithms.
 - [Searching for Ramanujan's taxicab numbers](/taxicab): Trying to find numbers that can be expressed as the sum of two positive cubes in two different ways.
 - [Solving the 8-puzzle with lazy evaluation](/puzzle8): Solving a popular tile-based game using lazily evaluated lists.
 - [Building a stack data structure with functions](/fun-stack): Understanding functions, closures, and environments by implementing a stack.